Xanax (Alprazolam) Dosage Levels and the Various Factors Involved

 Alprazolam, going by the trade name Xanax, is a prescription drug used in the treatment of anxiety and panic disorders.
 The Xanax dosage prescribed varies from patient to patient depending on the severity of the condition being treated and age.
 Generally, alprazolam dosage is determined by a medical professional after evaluation of the patient and other comorbid factors such substance abuse, especially alcohol.
 If the patient qualifies for a Xanax dose, the medical professional will fill them out a prescription.
-How often can you take Xanax?
+How often can one take Xanax?
 In general, it can be taken up to three times a day over a specified time.

 The Basics About Xanax Dosage